 - Low-potassium diet

 While some of these risk factors are beyond your control, most of them are well within your power to mitigate, allowing you to avoid the dangerous consequences of high blood pressure.
-And the doctors at St. Louis Heart and Vascular are here to help.
+And our doctors at St. Louis Heart and Vascular are here to help.

 How is high blood pressure treated?

-While it used to be that a blood pressure reading of 140/90 warranted medical intervention, the American Heart Association has lowered this to 130/80, and the doctors at St. Louis Heart and Vascular agree with this cautionary approach.
+While it used to be that a blood pressure reading of 140/90 warranted medical intervention, the American Heart Association has lowered this to 130/80, and our doctors at St. Louis Heart and Vascular agree with this cautionary approach.

 If your simple blood pressure check reveals numbers higher than 130/80, your doctor will recommend approaching your high blood pressure from a number of different angles for maximum results, including: